Myths Vs. Facts – Can Recycled Paper be Used Indefinitely? (4 of 8)

 - American Forest & Paper Association, 2011

-- "To make the global fiber cycle work, a continual input of 35% to 65% of fresh wood fiber is needed depending on the grade of the paper manufactured."
+- "To make the global fiber cycle work, you need a continual input of 35% to 65% of fresh wood fiber.
+This depends on the grade of the paper you are trying to manufacture."

 – Metafore, 2006